Tsumbuchar/BlockTacToe/README.md

 1. Install Git
 2. and NodeJS (including NPM) on Your Computer
 3. Open a Terminal/Command Line
-4. cd blocktactoe
+4. `cd blocktactoe`
-5. npm install
+5. `npm install`
-6. npm install -g truffle
+6. `npm install -g truffle`
-7. npm install -g ganache-cli
+7. `npm install -g ganache-cli`
-8. Open Ganache: ganache-cli
+8. Open Ganache: `ganache-cli`
 9. Open a second Terminal/Command Line in the same folder and type in
-10. truffle migrate to deploy the smart contracts on Ganache
+10. `truffle migrate` to deploy the smart contracts on Ganache
-11. npm run dev to start the webpack dev server
+11. `npm run dev` to start the webpack dev server
 12. Then open your browser

+---

+## Acknowledgments

+Special thanks to `Ravinder Deol` and `Thomas Wiesner` for their excellent instruction in the Udemy course Ethereum Game Development: Build a Game on the Blockchain.
+Their teaching and guidance provided the foundation and inspiration for this project.